Houston Drug Defense Attorney

-- Investigations surrounding the circumstances of your charge and arrest.
+- Investigations surrounding the circumstances of your drug charges and arrest.
 Did the police have reasonable suspicion to pull you over or search your house?
 An argument for unlawful search and seizure can be made in many cases.
 If a judge finds that the police seized evidence in violation of your constitutional rights, the evidence will be suppressed and your case will be dismissed.

-- Evaluating the nature of the charges.
+- Evaluating the nature of the drug charges.
 Whether or not you were actually in possession of illegal drugs turns on whether you exercised care, custody, or control over them.
 In many cases, the police cannot establish affirmative links between the seized controlled substance and the person accused of possessing them.

 Why Do You Need a Defense Lawyer For Drug Charges?

 If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with possession of a controlled substance, or possession of a controlled substance with intent to deliver, you will need an experienced Drug Charges Defense Attorney.
 Contact a successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
-As a former prosecutor with over a decade in practice, he has handled hundreds of drug cases and will be able to create a strategic defense for your case.
+As a former prosecutor with over a decade in practice, he has handled hundreds of drug cases and will be able to create a strategic drug charge defense for your case.
 Call Nathaniel Pitoniak at the Pitoniak Law Firm at (832) 315-6283 for a free consultation today.